Is it safe to use essential oils in your hair?

 #3: Tea tree is an essential oil that is packed with benefits.

-Not only can it help with dry, itchy skin, it can also fight against dandruff thanks to its antifungal properties.
+Not only can it help with dry, itchy skin, it can also fight against dandruff.

 Research demonstrates that tea tree oil helped alopecia patients reduce hair loss, boost hair growth, and minimize the appearance of thinning hair.